Marcus Schmickler

 Marcus Schmickler (born November 15, 1968, in Cologne) is a German composer, musician, and producer.
-He is also known under the pseudonym Pluramon.
+His music was also published under the Pluramon moniker.

 Background

+Schmickler merges computer music, ensemble composition, performance and scientific subjects.
+His multi-channel works have been performed internationally, creating unique auditory spaces.
+He explores techniques like Shepard tones and ring modulations, deepening his compositions through data sonification and otoacoustic emissions.

-In 1968 he was born as the son of an industrial salesman and a baker's daughter in Cologne.
-Soon his parents moved to Kuerten where he met the music of Karlheinz Stockhausen.
-In 1991, after spending a year in London, he started studying music in Cologne and became a member of the seminal collective Kontakta.
+In 1991, after spending a year in London, he started studying musicology at Cologne University and electronic music and composition Hochschule für Musik und Tanz Köln with H.U.
+Humpert and Johannes Fritsch.
+The same year he became a member of the seminal collective Kontakta.
 1992 his first solo release appeared with the French label Odd Size.
-In 1995, he was co-initiator of the A-Musik record store and the DJ collective Brüsseler-Platz-10a-Musik, together with Georg Odijk and Jan St. Werner (Mouse on Mars).
+In 1995, he was co-initiator of the DJ collective Brüsseler-Platz-10a-Musik, together with Georg Odijk and Jan St. Werner, associated with the A-Musik record store and label.

 Since 1995 he works as a composer, for film theater and radio play.
 In 1996 he released one of the first fully digitally produced post-rock albums under the pseudonym Pluramon on the German label Mille Plateaux.
-After a concert in Cologne, in 1998, he became a member of the 12-piece electro-acoustic ensemble MIMEO (Music in Movement Electronic Orchestra).
-In 1999, he completed his studies in electronic music with Hans Ulrich Humpert and the composition with Johannes Fritsch with a thesis on Gottfried Michael Koenig.
+In 1998, he became a member of the 12-piece electro-acoustic ensemble MIMEO (Music in Movement Electronic Orchestra).
+In 1999, he completed his diploma in electronic music with Hans Ulrich Humpert and the composition with Johannes Fritsch with a thesis on Gottfried Michael Koenig.